-So, secure deal rooms for document sharing?
+So, secure deal rooms for M&A secure document sharing?

 Secure dealing rooms were developed using the techniques of a central control system administered by IT departments.
 They achieved considerable success, although they did not prevent their users from being able to obtain copies of documents and pass them on without detection.

 Cloud hosted secure deal rooms expanded on the need to share documents securely outside of the contraints of an internal IT system but also have major shortcomings.
 These password based systems have still not addressed being able to stop users sharing sensitive documents with others – they just provide better monitoring so you can see ‘who’ (what login details) has accessed what documents.